jmortiger/FITD/README.md

 Free in the Dark, a Alone in the Dark engine reimplementation.

 Long overdue source code update from the version that was released on source forge in the 2000s.
-Only buildable with Visual Studio 2022 for now but other platform should be fairly straight forward.
+Buildable with Visual Studio 2022 & Visual Studio Code.

 Rendering is being rewritten to bgfx, for better portability.
 There is still some graphical artifacts.

 #### Table of Contents
 * [Screenshots](#screenshots)
 * [Build instructions](#build-instructions)